the agile way

 And no goal but mutual benefit.

-A valley leads a myriad streams to form a river
+A valley aligns a myriad streams into a river

 By running beneath them.